Group37-hub/StudyBuddy/README.md

 *   **User Management:**
     *   User signup and login
     *   User logout
+*   **Validation:**
+    * To Register a new user onto StudyBuddy, any input address in the Email field must end with "@student.bham.ac.uk".
+    * Password in Registration must be typed twice in respective fields for confirmation
 *   **Profile & Preferences:**
     *   Editing and updating user profiles with study preferences (subjects, availability, preferred gender, location details).
 *   **Matching System:**